mdickinson/bigfloat/docs/source/index.rst

 <http://gmplib.org>`_ for more information about these libraries.
 Currently, MPFR version 2.3.0 or later is required.

-This package requires Python version 2.5 or later.
-For Python 2.5, you'll need to do a ``from __future__ import with_statement`` if you want to take advantage of all of the features of this package.
+The :mod:`bigfloat` package works with Python 2 (version 2.6 or later) or Python 3 (version 3.2 or later), using a single codebase for both Python dialects.

 Installation
 ^^^^^^^^^^^^

 Like most third party Python libraries, the :mod:`bigfloat` package is installed by means of the ``setup.py`` script included in the distribution.
-On most systems, installation should be as simple as doing::
+On many systems, installation should be as simple as doing::

    python setup.py install